Services Hospital: History

-Today, its 1,196 beds are located in 31 departments, with 27 major and 8 minor operation theaters and an out-patient attendance of 700 patients on average per day.
-Fiscal constraints have led the hospital's leadership to seek out alternative ways of funding, including philanthropic support.
-The hospital's aging infrastructure remains severely overstretched, resulting in electrical overload and fire accidents.
+Today, its 1,196 beds are spread across 31 departments, with 27 major and 8 minor operating theaters and an out-patient attendance of 700 patients per day on average.
+Fiscal constraints have led the hospital's leadership to seek alternative funding methods, including philanthropic support.
+The hospital's aging infrastructure remains severely overstretched, resulting in electrical overload and fire incidents.

 School of Nursing at Services Hospital Lahore

 The School of Nursing is situated next to the hospital and has an educated teaching staff.
 It takes on students every year for a three-year training program leading to a degree in nursing.

 This school is supervised by Pakistan Nursing Council.
 The PNC (established in 1948) is an autonomous, regulatory body that licenses Nurses, Midwives, Lady Health Visitors (LHVs), and Nursing Auxiliaries to practice in Pakistan.

 Dealing with corona pandemic

 Many working doctors, nurses and paramedical staff members were diagnosed with 'Covid-19 positive' leading to temporary shortage of hospital staff at the Services Hospital in March 2021.